 What to expect on a T24 HERS inspection

-You’re probably wondering what to expect during the H.E.R.S. inspection.
+You’re probably wondering what to expect during the inspection.
 Title 24 (H.E.R.S), which stands for Home Energy Rating Systems, is an inspection required by the state of California, and must be performed anytime alterations have been made to your heating or air conditioning equipment.

 On the day of the inspection, you’ll be greeted by one of our friendly inspectors.
 We will arrive in a marked company vehicle, and dressed wearing a company uniform – logos on our shoe covers and all!